 Don't Ask Your Questions All at Once

 Thoughtful questions deserve thoughtful replies which aren't necessarily going to come instantly.
 If you and your partner are seriously considering marriage, set aside some time to have these conversations before marriage so you can be sure of what you both think and feel.
-Even if you have 101 questions to ask before you get engaged, this will give you plenty of opportunities to gauge whether marriage should be the next step in your relationship.
+Even if you have 101 deep questions to ask your girlfriend or boyfriend before you get engaged, this will give you plenty of opportunities to gauge whether marriage should be the next step in your relationship.